casangi/casadocs/docs/tasks/task_tclean.rst

    and the table tool (`see API <../casatools.rst>`_).
 The history entries are written into the 'logtable' subtable of the images.

+   .. note:: Because history is written into all the images found with
+             the 'imagename' prefix and a dot-separated extension, there is a corner case where history entries can be written in images that are not related to the tclean command just executed.
+For example, if a first tclean command used imagename='tst.mfs.hogbom', and a second
+             command uses imagename='tst.mfs'.
+This can happen if the tclean commands use the same directory, the imagename string is a shorter version of a previously used imagename, and the longer name is used first and is the shorter name (to be used afterwards) followed by a dot '.' and more characters.
+This naming scheme produces an ambiguity with the rules used to name output images (imagename + '.' + multiple extensions) and is risky, as it can be very difficult for the user to anticipate all the possible conflicts and confusions with image extensions used by tclean and other imaging tasks.

    .. rubric:: Processing information

    Several parameters related to runtime processing are added to the